-- 3.1 The Trust recognises that in order to help our students succeed, we have a role to play in supporting them to be resilient and mentally healthy. - 3.2 To ensure that students are happy and motivated and therefore more likely to better engage in their learning. - 3.3 To ensure that students have strategies to utilise when necessary to enable them to become more resilient. - 3.4 To enable staff to best support students during their time at the Trust.
+- 3.1 To ensure that students are happy and motivated, and therefore more likely to better engage in their learning. - 3.2 To ensure that students have strategies to utilise when necessary to enable them to become more resilient. - 3.3 To enable staff to best support students during their time in the Trust. - 3.4 We pursue these aims using both universal, whole school approaches and specialised, targeted approaches where necessary.

-4 Wellbeing
+4 Definitions